fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hadija was the richest woman in Mecca.
 She was married two times but her husbands died early.

-When the prophet Muhammad  ﷺ    was 25.
+When the prophet Muhammadﷺ   was 25.
 The prophet Muhammad was to shy to take his wage from Khadija's sister.
 He took the caravan to Bosra outside Damascus. some narrations say she was 40, ibn Iskhak reposrta that Khadija was 28. they had 6 children.
 Al Kasim died at 6-8
 Zaynab
-2
 Um Kulthum
 Fatima
 Abdallah died in infancy